-19. By decision of the HLG-MOS Executive Board, all workshops will have a 24-month cycle5.
+19. By decision of the HLG-MOS Executive Board, all workshops, except for the HLG-MOS Modernisation Workshop, will have a 24-month cycle5.
 During 2021, the Supporting Standards Group will setup an Organisation Committee to organise the 4th ModernStats World Workshop in 2022.
 The workshop aims to progress work on development and maintenance of the ModernStats models and provide a ModernStats models user platform.